-Beyond individual heterogeneity, the program’s stimulus effects also varied substantially across locations.
-We compute the average treatment effect among coupon recipients within each neighborhood---defined as a 3km-by-3km grid---and find that over 10 percent of neighborhoods experienced spending increases exceeding 50 percent, while 32 percent saw gains of less than 10 percent.
-Overall, half of the total increase in consumer spending was concentrated in just 11 percent of neighborhoods.
+Our analysis yields four main findings.
+First, we uncover substantial heterogeneity in the consumption response to digital coupons.
+The distribution of estimated individual treatment effects was highly dispersed: the standard deviation exceeded twice the average effect.
+This dispersion translated into a wide range of implied coupon MPCs.
+Over 23 percent of consumers had coupon MPCs above five, indicating very large spending responses.
+At the other end of the distribution, 19 percent of consumers had coupon MPCs below one and reduced their out-of-pocket expenditure.
+For these individuals, the coupons generated net savings.
+Beyond individual heterogeneity, stimulus effects also varied substantially across locations.
+Aggregating treatment effects within 3km-by-3km neighborhoods, we found that neighborhood-level spending gains ranged from less than 10 percent in some areas to more than 50 percent in others.
+These patterns highlight the limitations of relying on a single average response when evaluating stimulus policies.

-Second, both demand-side and supply-side factors contribute to the variation in stimulus effects across individuals and locations.
-On the demand side, we identify a strong positive relationship between individual wealth and consumption response: ceteris paribus, a 10 percent increase in the wealth index led to a 25 percent increase in out-of-pocket spending after receiving digital coupons.
-Past consumption habits also matter, with spending increases concentrated among individuals who historically placed the most frequent orders and spent the most per order.
-On the supply side, we uncover a non-monotonic relationship between consumption response and the density of nearby establishments.
+Second, both demand- and supply-side factors contribute to the variation in stimulus effects.
+On the demand side, we identify a strong positive relationship between individual wealth and consumption response.
+Consumption habits also matter, with spending increases concentrated among individuals who historically placed the most frequent orders and spent the most per order.
+On the supply side, we uncover a non-monotonic relationship between consumption response and establishment density.
 Out-of-pocket spending initially rose with the number of local businesses but declined beyond a threshold.
-Conditional on total establishment count, neighborhoods with a disproportionate share of large businesses---defined as those with above-median citywide revenues---generated significantly higher spending.
+Conditional on total establishment count, neighborhoods with a disproportionate share of large businesses generated significantly higher spending.
 These findings suggest that digital coupons have limited stimulus effects in both food deserts and areas saturated with small establishments.
 Thus, both the availability and composition of consumption amenities shape the program's effectiveness.
-Overall, through a first-order variance decomposition analysis, we estimate that demand-side factors contribute about five times more than supply-side factors to the variation in treatment effects.
+A variance decomposition analysis shows that demand- and supply-side determinants contribute in broadly comparable magnitudes, with demand playing a modestly larger role.